Robert Falk (my Bio)

 The CD, which has been released in January 2015 comprises the best versions of the two recording sessions at Igloo studio as well as some recording from 2011.
-It is alos available in streaming and download on the usual platforms : ITunes, Spotify, etc. More details on my Orchestre Toubab page Orchestre Toubab page.
+It is also available in streaming and download on the usual platforms : ITunes, Spotify, etc. More details on my Orchestre Toubab page.

-Since the beginning of 2013 I also work on Coco Malabar’s songs.
+During 2013 – 2016 I also worked on Coco Malabar’s songs.
 Coco is a Congolese artist who, after a fine beginning of his career in the ’90, has vanished a bit from the spotlight.

-My job on this is mainly a sound engineer’s job, but I play a bit of keyboard and guitar on some of the songs.
-Release of the CD is planned for early 2016.
+My job on this was mainly a sound engineer’s job, but I played a bit of keyboard and guitar on some of the songs.
+Release of the CD is planned for spring 2018.